PaperPrototype/voxels-unity-course/03 - Voxel Chunk/english.md

 There is 2 problems currently.

 First, the chunk seems to be missing half of its voxels!
-This is because we maxed out the vertices array! (and probably the triangles array as well).
+This is because we maxed out the vertices array, and probably the triangles array as well (more on this in a second).

 Second, the voxels are not optimized.
 Currently voxels are creating a quad on all 6 sides even if they don't need to be: